-Only about 10% of all books sold in the United States are digital books.
+Only around 10% of all books sold in the United States are digital books.
 A person reading a digital book | TierneyMJ, Shutterstock

 How Do Digital Books Work?

-The technology uses electronic “ink”, where each pixel consists of a tiny capsule with a transparent fluid and small particles of two types.
+The technology uses electronic “ink”, where each pixel consists of a tiny capsule containing transparent fluid and two types of small particles.
 Electrophoretic display | Source: Science Photo Library

 The Carbon Footprint of Books

-An estimator through which it is possible to measure the environmental impact of printed books compared to digital ones.
+An estimator through which the environmental impact of printed books compared to digital ones can be measured.
 The carbon footprint of charcoal | Ink Drop, Shutterstock

 Resources and Water

 Another way to assess the environmental impact of printed books and digital books is by examining the extent of natural resource consumption.
 The printing industry, which relies on paper, involves cutting down many trees - trees that are important for maintaining a proper balance of oxygen and carbon dioxide in the atmosphere, thereby slowing down global warming.
 However, in recent years, a significant portion of the paper used by the printing industry comes from trees specifically grown for this purpose, and when they are cut down, new ones are planted in their place.

 Moreover, the printing industry consumes substantial amounts of water, utilizing about 8 liters of water per printed book.
 Additionally the use of toxic substances in paper bleaching, ink coloring, and binding contributed to the pollution of approximately 600 million cubic meters of water annually.
 Conversely, the production of an electronic book reader also requires a significant amount of natural resources.
 To produce a single e-reader, about 15 kilograms of mineral ores are required, from which rare elements, such as tantalum and cobalt, necessary for electronic components and batteries, are produced.
 Furthermore, the production of an e-reader is responsible for polluting approximately 300 liters of water.